 COMM 1100.
 Human Communication.
 An introductory course emphasizing a broad approach to oral communication skills, including intrapersonal, interpersonal, small group, public speaking, and mass communication.
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-0-3

 COMM 1110.
 Public Speaking.
 An introductory course in fundamental principles and practices of oral communication with special emphasis on the organization, content, and delivery of public speeches.
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-0-3

 COMM 2000.
 Introduction to Mass Communications.
 A course emphasizing the study of the processes, elements, uses and the impacts of mass communication, including the history, development, operation, and cultural effects of various forms of media (e.g., books, newspapers, magazines, motion pictures, radio, television, sound recordings, and computer media) on society.
-Prerequisites: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-0-3

 COMM 2010.
 Interpersonal Communication.
 An introduction to human communication.
 This course will specifically address interactions between genders and among cultures in today's diverse environment, focusing on one-to-one and small-group communication practice.
 There is an emphasis on critical thinking, and building clarity in listening, speaking, reading and writing in areas of human social interactions.
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-0-3